-Learn if your property is at risk, how to reduce the spread of oak wilt in a forested area, how to know if a yard tree has oak wilt and much more.
+Learn if your property is at risk, how to reduce the spread of oak wilt in a forested area, how to know if a tree has oak wilt and much more.

-Oak wilt is widespread in southern Wisconsin but in much of northern Wisconsin it is still a new and uncommon disease.
+Oak wilt is widespread in southern Wisconsin, but in much of northern Wisconsin it is still a new and uncommon disease.

 Dead oak trees can serve as excellent den trees for wildlife.
 Oaks do not decay as quickly as aspen, birch and red maple, so they will provide shelter for wildlife for many years.
-Also, as oaks die, the site often becomes brushy for about 10 years.
+As oaks die, the site often becomes brushy for about 10 years.
 Warblers, grosbeaks, cuckoos, cardinals, grouse, rabbits, deer and shrews will be attracted to the brushy area.
-Brown creepers may nest under the bark falling off of dead trees.
+Brown creepers may nest under the bark falling off dead trees.
 Dead trees will also supply insects for birds, and large dead trees may provide perches for raptors.

 Find out if your tree has oak wilt